 Listening to each other : Listening to Earth is a response to the urgent need for climate justice and to build peace with Earth as a living sacred being.
 It explores the integration of spirituality with grounded action through the lives and leadership of Black people, and people of colour.

-Training up Christian leaders to be skilled peacemakers in their churches and communities.
+Training up faith leaders to be skilled peacemakers in their communities.

 This exciting new collection of stories and interviews draws on St Ethelburga's work with inspiring young leaders around the world.